Comparing FSD Pharma (HUGE) and The Competition

 Profitability

-This table compares FSD Pharma and its peers’ net margins, return on equity and return on assets.
+This table compares FSD Pharma and its competitors’ net margins, return on equity and return on assets.

 |Net Margins